BenSouchet/polygons/README.md

 </table>

 ## Contact & contribute
-If you want to contact me, or fix/improve Polygons, just contact me at **bsouchet@student.42.fr**
+If you want to contact me, or fix/improve Polygons, just send me a mail at **bsouchet@student.42.fr**